IAA 2020 Policy Priorities

 Level Playing Field: Active and Passive Management

-The IAA supports regulatory approaches that promote a level playing field among investment strategies.
+The IAA supports policy approaches that promote a level playing field among investment strategies.
 Both active and passive strategies have valuable and important roles to play in investment management in the best interest of clients and the markets.
-Regulation should not explicitly or implicitly favor one strategy over the other.
+Laws and regulations should not explicitly or implicitly favor one strategy over the other.
+For example, retirement legislation should not include provisions that favor passive management.

 The growing threat of cyber attacks has created a need for more cooperation and collaboration within the private sector and between the private and public sectors.
 The IAA supports laws that facilitate cybersecurity information sharing, both among companies and between companies and law enforcement agencies.
 We also advocate for, and are pleased that the Treasury Department has recommended, creation of a single, national data breach notification regime that would make it easier for affected companies to comply with the law while ensuring that clients and customers are protected.
 We also support a uniform, national approach to data privacy law in order to create consistency and reduce complexity.

 Impact of SEC Regulations on Small Businesses

-The IAA strongly supported the “Investment Adviser Regulatory Flexibility Improvement Act,” bi-partisan legislation passed by the House in 2018 as part of JOBS Act 3.0.
+The IAA strongly supports the “Investment Adviser Regulatory Flexibility Improvement Act,” bi-partisan legislation passed by the House in 2018 as part of JOBS Act 3.0, which has been introduced in the current Congress as H.R.
+2436.
 This bill is designed to ease the regulatory burden on smaller advisory firms by requiring the SEC to analyze the impact of regulations on small businesses and consider alternative approaches that minimize the burden on these smaller firms in accordance with the Regulatory Flexibility Act (RegFlex).